FamilyMeans Therapist Bios

 Leah has her Master’s of Science in Marriage and Family Therapy at Capella University.
 She has experience working with children and adults, including those with dementia and traumatic brain injuries.
 Leah uses a family-systems-based approach to support families and individuals through life transitions and developmental changes.
 She uses a strength-based and collaborative approach, focusing on the client's cultural and religious beliefs.
 Leah offers mental health services at Andersen Elementary and our Stillwater clinic.
 Her interests include hiking with her three children and two dogs, SUP Yoga, kayaking, and mountain biking.

-DANA TONNE, LICSW (MN), LCSW (WI) (she/her)
+DANA TONNE, LICSW (MN), LCSW (WI) (She/Her)

-DANA TONNE, LICSW (MN), LCSW (WI) (she/her)
+DANA TONNE, LICSW (MN), LCSW (WI) (She/Her)

 Mental Health Therapist